TheodorSergeev/img_sound_proc/README.md

 - Add more transforms (contour extraction and noise removal)
 - Simplify OpenCV building (select options to turn off non-IO components)

-#### Problems
-- Correctness of FFT1D, LowpassFilter and HighpassFilter (either the tests or the transforms are faulty)

 #### Limitations
 - Only 1D or 2D input is supported (to enable color image processing could use vector of Eigen matrices for channels)